Deploy BitLocker management

 The BitLocker recovery service is a server component that receives BitLocker recovery data from Configuration Manager clients.
 The site deploys the recovery service when you create a BitLocker management policy.
-Configuration Manager automatically installs the recovery service on each HTTPS-enabled management point.
+Configuration Manager automatically installs the recovery service on each management point with an HTTPS-enabled website.

 If you currently use Microsoft BitLocker Administration and Monitoring (MBAM), you can seamlessly migrate management to Configuration Manager.
 When you deploy BitLocker management policies in Configuration Manager, clients automatically upload recovery keys and packages to the Configuration Manager recovery service.